 If you’re struggling to grow your audience, analyze the games you play.
 Noticing you’re not playing popular games?
 Well, that might be the problem.
 Sometimes, having incredible skills in a specific game—even an older one—can be enough to gain an audience.
 That said, if you’re still struggling to grow, consider moving to the latest AAA or popular title.

 When a new AAA game is coming out, pick it up and give it a shot.
 In doing so, you create a stream appealing to anyone curious about that game at a time where interest is potentially at its height.
 That said, don’t stop streaming content you’re passionate about.
 You don’t have to commit to playing a new AAA for months on end; streaming them every once and a while in between games you’re more passionate about is a good balance to strike.

 To become a recognizable content creator audiences want to flock to, use a microphone and video camera during streams.
 As mentioned above, imbuing each stream with your unique perspective is important for building a brand.
 That said, if you want to be a professional streamer, you need professional equipment.
 High-quality lighting and cameras will allow you to create a presentable image for your audience.
 If your streaming camera can’t produce 1080p HD imagery, upgrade to a better camera today.

 In fact, if your budget allows for a 4K camera with 60fps capabilities, pick one up to create impressive-looking content for viewers.
-Don’t forget about advanced gear such as wireless video transmitter and receiver devices, which are great for optimizing space during video productions.
 Using the best video/audio technology available is one of the most effective ways to improve your gaming stream.
 It’s a move that separates amateurs from pros, as long as you have the engaging content to back up your high-quality setup.